ufora/ufora/doc/source/tutorials/aws.rst

 By default, to keep things secure, :doc:`pyfora_aws </reference/pyfora_aws>` keeps all ports on launched instances inaccessible to incoming connections, with the exception of port 22 for SSH connections.
-The easiest secure way to connect to the launched instance from your machine is by tunnelling ``pyfora``'s HTTP port - 30000 - over SSH.
+The easiest secure way to connect to the launched instance from your machine is by tunnelling pyfora's HTTP port - 30000 - over SSH.
 This means that all traffic between your machine and the instance is secured by SSH.